 * Other dietary considerations include avoidance of all simple sugars, dairy (except if cultured), alcohol, cheeses, dried fruits, melons, peanuts and all suspected food allergens as all these will exacerbate Candida.

-* We recommend taking the 14 Day program produced by Nature's Sunshine "Candida-Clear" along with Can-Sol from Pure Herbs as well as the homeopathgic product: Candida Albicans.
+* We recommend taking the 14 Day program produced by Nature's Sunshine "Candida-Clear" as well as the homeopathgic product: Candida Albicans.